HITECHCRIME/HC_SG71_Commspot_Traitor/README.md

 ```

 ey (ya)
-hallowed duty for you, right to outplay me
+hallowed duty for you, right outplay me
-what to flow in the throw in a dreaded flow
+what to flow in the throw in a flow dreaded
 born and raised

 (I was gonna say)